-How to stop Medicare calls
+How to stop Medicare calls – A No-Nonsense Guide

-The majority, if not all, of the Medicare calls you’ll ever receive will be scam calls.
 That’s because Medicare doesn’t call its beneficiaries unsolicited.
 Medicare scams are a widespread problem.
 To the point that a dedicated association and the Medicare Fraud Prevention Week have been established to raise awareness about the problem and help 65+ year-olds protect themselves.

 In this guide, we’ll give you six actionable recommendations to reduce or completely eliminate Medicare scam calls.